A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Background and Motivation

 \section{Background and Motivation}

-In light of the results reported by \cite{weichbroth2020usability}, the most commonly adopted usability definition for mobile applications is ISO 9241-11, which is also considered valid in the current study.
+In light of the recently published results \cite{weichbroth2020usability}, the most commonly adopted usability definition for mobile applications is ISO 9241-11, which is also considered valid in the current study.
 Hence, usability is understood as the "extent to which a system, product or service can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use" \cite{ISO9242-11}.

 For the sake of clarity, while the majority of studies refer to usability attributes as the notion of certain qualities of mobile applications, we will refer to usability factors in this paper due to the exclusive focus on user perceptions.
 Each factor is then manifested by a set of mobile application features or properties.